csinva/csinva.github.io/_notes/research_ovws/ovw_interp.md

   - generated explanations are rated higher by humans
   - [VQA-E: Explaining, Elaborating, and Enhancing Your Answers for Visual Questions](https://arxiv.org/abs/1803.07464) (li et al. 2018) - train to jointly predict answer + generate an explanation
   - [Self-Critical Reasoning for Robust Visual Question Answering](https://proceedings.neurips.cc/paper/2019/hash/33b879e7ab79f56af1e88359f9314a10-Abstract.html) (wu & mooney, 2019) - use textual explanations to extract a set of important visual objects
-- Memory-Based Model Editing at Scale ([mitchell...manning, finn, 2022](https://proceedings.mlr.press/v162/mitchell22a/mitchell22a.pdf))
-  - keep track of list of edits in external memory and use them as appropriate context at test time (don't finetune the model)
-  - Fast model editing at scale ([mitchell...finn, manning, 2022](https://arxiv.org/abs/2110.11309))
-    -  a collection of small auxiliary editing networks that use a single desired input-output pair to edit a pre-trained model
-    - MEND learns to transform the gradient obtained by standard fine-tuning, using a low-rank decomposition of the gradient

 **complementarity** - ML should focus on points hard for humans + seek human input on points hard for ML